mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/taxes/all'
 > * Takes in no parameters.
-> * Returns an array with an oject containing all taxes and their rates.
+> * Returns all taxes and their info in an array of objects.
 ```
 // sample response from the '/api/taxes/all' GET route
 [